 Anne is a qualified supervisor and provides supervision for counsellors, Senior Leadership and Safeguarding Leads in schools.
 Anne is an Associate Supervisor for the National Hub of Supervision in Education at Carnegie School of Education, Leeds Beckett University.

 Anne has a growing private practice and works from her office at The Beacon Centre in Chafford Hundred and is registered with a variety of insurance providers who refer adults, children and young people for counselling.

-Anne has a particular interest in trauma and is training in EMDR to work with adults, children and young people and is working towards BACP Senior Accredited status.
+Anne has a particular interest in trauma and is trained in EMDR to work with adults, children and young people.

 Claire was a volunteer counsellor for an agency in Dagenham working with adult clients presenting with a wide range of different issues.
 Claire is looking to undertake further training in working with Eating Disorders and exploring Mindfulness.

 Claire tutors Level 2 counselling skills and level 3 counselling studies courses and also works in private practice.
 Claire is working towards BACP accreditation.

 Allison is a qualified counsellor working with adults and young people aged 11-16 in Secondary schools.
 She has experience in general counselling such as bereavement, relationships, family/childhood issues, anxiety, stress and depression.

 Allison also has her own Private Practice where she also works with Couples, Individuals and young adolescents.
 She also enjoys integrating creative therapies into her practice.

 Allison will also be applying for BACP Accreditation.